 Garvey reached the 200-hit mark six times, something achieved by only 13 other players in baseball history at the time of his retirement.
 All of the other 13 are in the Hall of Fame with the exception of Pete Rose.

-While he was playing, Garvey was voted to 10 All-Star teams.
+While he was playing, Garvey was voted to ten All-Star teams.
 Only one currently or previously eligible Hall of Fame candidate not linked to scandal (gambling or PEDs) has failed to get a Cooperstown plaque with that many All-Star appearances.
 That one person is Detroit Tigers’ catcher Bill Freehan, who played in 11 Mid-Summer Classics.

 After the Padres won their first pennant in 1984, Garvey’s October exploits of the previous eleven seasons included 11 home runs and 31 RBI.
 For the first 16 years of the LCS era (starting in 1969), those marks were second best in both categories only to Mr. October himself, Reggie Jackson.

-Once he was retired, the Hall of Fame question became harder to answer and not just because embarrassing revelations about his personal life sullied his “Mr. Clean” image.
+Once he was retired, the Hall of Fame question became harder to answer, and not just because embarrassing revelations about his personal life sullied his “Mr. Clean” image.

-As a player who got 200 hits six times between 1974 to 1980, one might have expected Garvey to finish with over 3,000 for his career.
+As a player who got 200 hits six times between 1974 and 1980, one might have expected Garvey to finish with over 3,000 for his career.
 Unfortunately, he fell 401 hits short of that milestone.
 As we’ve seen, his career was unexpectedly cut short by a torn tendon in his right biceps in early 1987.
 He was 38 years old.
-If he could have hung around as a part-time player into his early 40’s, he could have reached the milestone and would likely already be in the Hall.
+If he could have hung around as a part-time player into his early 40s, he could have reached the milestone and would likely already be in the Hall.

 When Garvey tasted champagne with his teammates after the World Series victory in 1981, his career batting average was .303.
 But in the ensuing years, his average dipped, not by much, but below the magic .300 number (to .294).